LostRuins/lite.koboldai.net/README.md

 # KoboldAI Lite
 ## [lite.koboldai.net](https://lite.koboldai.net)

 This is a standalone Web UI for KoboldAI Client, KoboldCpp and AI Horde, which requires no dependencies, installation or setup.
-It's also capable of connecting to custom endpoints, include OpenAI, Claude, and both local and remote Kobold instances.
+It's also capable of connecting to custom endpoints, including OpenAI, Claude, and both local and remote Kobold instances.

 ![Preview1](preview1.png)
 ![Preview2](preview2.png)